 This tells you about your right to have an assistance animal when your housing does not allow pets.
 Assistance animal means an animal you need lives in your home.
 It can be a service animal or an emotional support animal.
 This pub tells you what to do if your landlord will not let you keep your assistance animal and tells you where to get help.

 This fact sheet discusses the rights of people with disabilities to keep assistance animals in housing that does not allow pets.

 The term “assistance animal” (or “assistive animal”) refers to an animal that a person with a disability needs in order to use and enjoy the housing.
-An assistance animal can be either a service animal (a dog or miniature horse that is trained to perform disability-related work or tasks), or an emotional support animal (any animal that eases the effects of a person’s disability by providing comfort or support).
+An assistance animal can be either a service animal or an emotional support animal.
+A service animal is a dog or miniature horse that is trained to perform disability-related work or tasks.
+An emotional support animal is any animal that eases the effects of a person’s disability by providing comfort or support.

 Rights to Assistance Animals in Housing

 A. Do I have the right to keep my service animal in my home, even if my landlord or homeowners’ association has a no-pets policy?